 After the DOR procedure, stitches are placed in the left ventricle.

-Do you know how to prepare for your DOR?
+How to prepare for your DOR?

 Surgery patients may be prescribed certain medications by their surgeons.